Travel Guide for Vancouver, Canada

-We visited the Yaletown location, which is a young hip neighbourhood, and it was buzzing when we walked in for their 'Appy Hour session.
-We grabbed a few (unhealthy) yummy appy's and some local brews to kick start our Vancouver trip.
-The Flying Pig has 3 locations throughout the city, but this location won 3rd place in the 'Yaletown' category in Vanmag's 2016 Vancouver Restaurant Awards.
+Once we dropped our bags at our Airbnb we visited the Yaletown location of The Flying Pig.
+When we walked in it was already buzzing because their popular 'Appy Hour was taking place.
+This deal is all about small, shareable and tasty appertisers and local brews to kickstart our Vancouver trip.
+Note that The Flying Pig has 3 locations throughout the city, but this location won 3rd place in the 'Yaletown' category in Vancouver Magazine’s 2016 Restaurant Awards.

 Rosewood Hotel Georgia, 801 W. Georgia St., Vancouver

 This is your splurge restaurant!
-It is listed in Vanmag's 2016 & 2017 Vancouver Restaurant Awards as 'best upscale', as well as in Canada's 100 Best Restaurants 2017 as the 6th best restaurant in Canada and the best restaurant in British Columbia.
-The service is incredible and the food is creative, beautiful and delicious at this contemporary Canadian restaurant.
+It is listed in Vancouver Magazine’s 2016 & 2017 Vancouver Restaurant Awards as 'best upscale', as well as in Canada's 100 Best Restaurants 2017 as the 6th best restaurant in Canada and the best restaurant in British Columbia.
+The service is incredible and the food is innovate, beautiful and delicious at this contemporary Canadian restaurant.
 You can opt for the seasonal a la carte menu or the always changing, adventurous tasting menu.
-Definitely go for the wine pairing with the tasting menu (you may as well go all in)!
-I wish that I could have had better photos showcasing the experience, but sadly the romantic lighting got in my way.
+If you order the tasting menu then do the wine pairing add-on (you may as well go all in).
+My one regret is that I wish I had better photos to showcase our experience, but sadly the romantic lighting got in the way.
 Some of my favourites included smoked sturgeon with saffron potato, green olive and charred buttermilk, as well as the confit pork with king oyster mushroom, smoked cauliflower and summer black truffle.
-Make sure you check out their website to see how stunning the food truly is.
+Visit their website to see photos of their stunning dishes and impressive plating skills.

 305 Alexander St., Vancouver